MEMORY storage engine (formerly known as

 As indicated by the engine name,

 are stored in memory.
-They use hash indexes by default, which makes
+They use hash indexes by default, which

-them very fast for single-value lookups, and very useful for
+makes them very fast for single-value lookups, and very useful for

 creating temporary tables.
-However, when the server shuts down, all
+However, when the server shuts down,

-rows stored in
+all rows stored in

 MEMORY tables are lost.
-The tables
+The

-.frm files on disk, but they are empty when the
+.frm files on disk, but they are